MatteoKartoon/BiRefNet/README.md

 This repository is a fork of the original BiRefNet with enhanced functionality and corrected settings for anime-style background removal.

 ### Code

+*Disclaimer: this repo was used on an environment with 2x GeForce RTW 4090 instances with 24GB of VRAM.
+You might need to adapt some of your settings to run the same scripts we used (in particular: the number of GPUs)*

 - **Adjusted Training Settings**: Added `train_finetuning.sh` with proper configuration to avoid NaN gradient problems (switched to `bfloat16` data type)
 - **Fixed Evaluation**: Added `evaluations.py` with corrected settings from the original `eval_existingOnes.py`